 Differences Between WordPress vs Tumblr

-Head to Head Comparison Between WordPress vs Tumblr
+Head to Head Comparison Between WordPress and Tumblr

-Below is the Top 8 Comparisons between WordPress vs Tumblr
+Below are the top 8 comparisons between WordPress and Tumblr:

-Though both WordPress or Tumblr platforms is used to creating sites and blogs WordPress vs Tumblr may differ in a few ways as below:
+Though both WordPress or Tumblr platforms is used to creating sites and blogs WordPress and Tumblr may differ in a few ways as below:

 3) WordPress provides complete customization facilities through themes, plugins and its custom code.
 Tumblr just has templates and hence it has less customization.